3 years' jail for mum who abused her 2 daughters

-SINGAPORE - A housewife who abused her two daughters, aged six and 10, breaking the older child's front teeth, was on Wednesday (Sept 29) sentenced to three years' jail.
+A housewife who abused her two daughters, aged six and 10, breaking the older child's front teeth, was yesterday sentenced to three years' jail.

 The woman's offences came to light when her 37-year-old husband returned home and found his daughter's teeth broken.